delphix/lab-guides/masking/INSTRUCTIONS.md

 5. Click on the Save button

-You will see the newly created Rule Set in the list for the environment
+You will see the newly created Rule Set in the list for the environment.

 Exercise 6 - Manage the Inventory
 ----------------------------------